cjstehno/effigy/effigy-guide/Repositories.md

 int countByAgeRange(int min, int max)
 ```

-In order to configure a custom `RowMapper` or `ResultSetExtractor`, you must use a secondary annotation to specify it.
+In order to configure a custom `RowMapper` or `ResultSetExtractor`, it must be specified using a secondary annotation: the `@RowMapper` or `@ResultSetExtractor`
+annotations.

 #### @RowMapper

 The `@RowMapper` annotation is used with a `@SqlSelect` annotation to provide information about the `RowMapper` to be used.

-There are three distinct configuration scenarios for mapper annotations, they can be defined by the annotations `bean`, or `clazz` properties, or by
+There are three distinct configuration scenarios for mapper annotations, they can be defined by the annotations `bean`, or `type` properties, or by
-a combination of the `clazz` and `factor` properties.
+a combination of the `type` and `factory` properties.

 The `bean` property will inject code into the repository to autowire a reference to the bean with the specified name.
 The mapper bean must be defined
 somewhere in the Spring context, and must implement the `RowMapper` interface.
 This bean will then be used as the `RowMapper` for the query.